 Unlike its competitors, these stakes are thin enough to allow easy installation into the ground.
 Each pack of the bait comes with an auger for digging into the ground for easy installation.

-When pushed in to the ground, the locator shield remains above the ground to enable easy location and monitoring.
-And with the dow technology, the bait station will pop up indicating the presence of termites in the soil.
+When pushed into the ground, the locator shield remains above the ground to enable easy location and monitoring.
+And with the dow technology, the bait station will pop up, indicating termites in the soil.

 This pack of 15 stakes will be ideal for a small to medium-sized home.
 For effective results, it’s advisable to place the stakes at intervals about 10 feet or less.
 The distance from your house foundation should be between 2 and 3 feet.
 The instruction manual will give go more information about its installation and safety precautions.